 His app may not interest you, but it was solving a problem he faced at the time.
 Probably people on that island would benefit from his app too.

 Having your own app idea will give you a clear goal and motivate you to keep learning.
 Now spare some time and write down three app ideas below:

-When we move onto the next chapter, we will start programming in Swift.
+When you proceed to the next chapter, we will start programming in Swift.

 So get ready!